joelouthan/Theologicus/src/expositors-academy/01-the-history-of-preaching/0104-the-preaching-of-the-minor-prophets.md

 Loving and grace of God

 >Micah 7:18–19 (CSB) Who is a God like you, forgiving iniquity and passing over rebellion for the remnant of his inheritance?
-He does not hold on to his anger forever because he delights in faithful love.He will again have compassion on us; he will vanquish our iniquities.
+He does not hold on to his anger forever because he delights in faithful love.
+He will again have compassion on us; he will vanquish our iniquities.
 You will cast all our sins into the depths of the sea.

 >Nahum 1:3 (CSB) The LORD is slow to anger but great in power; the LORD will never leave the guilty unpunished.
 His path is in the whirlwind and storm, and clouds are the dust beneath his feet.

 >Jonah 3:4 (CSB) Jonah set out on the first day of his walk in the city and proclaimed, “In forty days Nineveh will be demolished!”

->Hosea 14:1–5 (CSB) Israel, return to the LORD your God, for you have stumbled in your iniquity.Take words of repentance with you and return to the LORD.
-Say to him, “Forgive all our iniquity and accept what is good, so that we may repay you with praise from our lips.Assyria will not save us, we will not ride on horses, and we will no longer proclaim, ‘Our gods!’ to the work of our hands.
-For the fatherless receives compassion in you.”I will heal their apostasy; I will freely love them, for my anger will have turned from him.I will be like the dew to Israel; he will blossom like the lily and take root like the cedars of Lebanon.
+>Hosea 14:1–5 (CSB) Israel, return to the LORD your God, for you have stumbled in your iniquity.
+Take words of repentance with you and return to the LORD.
+Say to him, “Forgive all our iniquity and accept what is good, so that we may repay you with praise from our lips.
+Assyria will not save us, we will not ride on horses, and we will no longer proclaim, ‘Our gods!’ to the work of our hands.
+For the fatherless receives compassion in you.”I will heal their apostasy; I will freely love them, for my anger will have turned from him.
+I will be like the dew to Israel; he will blossom like the lily and take root like the cedars of Lebanon.

 ### Intense